-Are we to settle in to this Chris Webber retirement narrative, never making it in the Hall of Fame since he was rejected multiple times?
+Are we to settle in to this Chris Webber retirement narrative, never making it into the Hall of Fame?
 Is Webber being punished for his brain freeze as a 20 year old when he called a timeout and his team didn’t have one?
 Or, for his friction with Don Nelson who is universally revered?
 Or, is he continually remembered as the disappearing Chris Webber when the season was on the line?
 Or is it something else, something about the scandal at the University of Michigan of which Webber was partly accountable?

 Accused of taking money from booster Ed Martin, Webber was investigated for lying to a grand jury about Ed Martin, a local fixture on the Detroit youth basketball scene who died before he could make it to trial.
-Webber pled guilty to one count of criminal contempt.
+Webber pleaded guilty to one count of criminal contempt.
 Michigan forfeited its Final Four win in 1992, the entire season in 1992-93 and deleted Webber’s records from the history books.
 Webber could have nothing to do with Michigan until 2013.

 The NBA suspended Webber eight games, three for lying to the grand jury.
 Webber refused to particpate in the ESPN documentary of which his former teammate Jalen Rose produced, The Fab Five.
 Webber was the only one of the Fab Five that wouldn’t participate and rightly or wrongly it gave the impression that Webber refused to be accountable.